Home Insemination is a cheaper and less-invasive way to get pregnant than using a Fertility Clinic

 You need to be clear about the donation and insemination procedure.
 If you find your sperm donor privately, you will likely encounter one who wants sexual intercourse.
-They are not the majority, but they are out there.
-Be sure to include the agreed procedures in the donor agreement to avoid any confusion.
+Thankfully, these are not the majority, but they are out there.
+Be sure to include the agreed procedures of sperm retrieval in the donor agreement to avoid any confusion.

 Get In The Mood for Baby Making

-Home insemination means you can be more intimate, and you should be!
+Home insemination means you can be more intimate with your partner during the process, and you should be!
 Arousal fluid isn’t just a sexual lubricant, it also protects the sperm and helps sperm to get through the vagina.
 Make sure you have everything you need, and then get hot and heavy (with your partner if you have one) while your donor is off doing his thing.